ggreenaz/dadCHECKIN-TOO/README.md

 A login prompt should appear.
 Enter the username and password you created.

 This setup will protect your /var/www/html/admin directory with basic authentication, restricting access to authorized users only.
-Just to remind you, basic authentication transmits credentials in an encoded but not encrypted form, so it's best to use it in conjunction with SSL/TLS for enhanced security.
+To remind you, basic authentication transmits credentials in an encoded but not encrypted form, so it's best to use it in conjunction with SSL/TLS for enhanced security.

 Okay, that's it for now.
-If you need to connect with me, my deets are below.
+If you need to connect with me, I have for you my deets below.

 Enjoy